Cloud Storage Security Comparison

 Don't let Dropbox and others decide who can see your files.
 With end-to-end encryption you don't need to blindly trust your cloud provider.
-It would take a 1000 years to break the encryption of Tresorit.
+It would take over 1000 years to break Tresorit's encryption.

-Using Tresorit your files will be completely secure.
+Use Tresorit to ensure your files are completely secure.
 End-to-end encryption means you hold the keys to your data.
-You have total control over shared documents.
+You also will have complete control over shared documents.

-Tresorit’s main difference compared to Dropbox, and other mainstream cloud storage services, is the ability to turn any folder on your device into a secure “tresor.”
-What this means is that you do not have to drag and drop files into a special sync folder.
-Instead, you can drag any folder from its existing location on your computer into the Tresorit app to “tresor it.”
-This is especially convenient if you’re digitally organized and you’d prefer not to rearrange your files into one sync-able folder.
+Another key difference between Tresorit and cloud storage providers like Dropbox is that it can turn any folder on your device into a secure "tresor".
+This means you don't have to drag and drop files into a special sync folder.
+Instead, just drag any folder from its existing location into the Tresor app to "tresor" it.

 Only a few providers offer client-side file encryption.
 The most popular is SpiderOak.
-But, SpiderOak has two main flaws:
+SpiderOak, however, has two main flaws:

 Services like Sookasa, Viivo, BoxCryptor and Ncrypted cloud have three main disadvantages when compared to Tresorit:

-Tresorit encryption takes place in the background.
+Tresorit encryption runs in the background.
 There’s no margin of error, as users don’t have to lift a finger.
 It’s also easy to share files securely with others, even if they don’t use Tresorit.